 Because of my interest in languages, I was asked to obtain a list of conferences for linguists.
 What began as help for a few folks turned into an interesting, albeit time-consuming task that I can no longer support.
 I also consider myself something of a historian, concentrating of course on the Soviet/Russian aircraft, their designers, and their test pilots.
 I had been acting as a translator and technical advisor for George John Geiger when he passed away before he completed his multi-volume history on the aircraft.
 George had been a free-lance magazine writer; I believe that his last aircraft article was about the Yak-141.

 Please note: I chose most of the links on this page at random.
-In particular, I do not endorse any of the commercial sites, except my own, of course.
+In particular, I do not endorse any commercial sites, except my own, of course.
 They are linked simply to give readers additional places to go in their web surfing.